christopherkade/christopherkade/README.md

 ### Welcome to my Github ✨

+My projects over here are a mix of serious and random ideas, some are actively being maintained while others are gathering dust, so feel free to have a look around !

 You can find more information about me [here](https://christopherkade.com/).

-Did you know?
-The hummus industry has grown from a mere $5 million in 2002 to $725 million annually in 2016 according to numbers cited by the USA Dry Pea & Lentil Council. :two_hearts: